depaul-dice/sciunit/README.rst

           Create a new sciunit under *~/sciunit/<name>* and open it.
           If the directory already exists, exit with an error.

-``sciunit open`` <name>|<token>#|<path to sciunit>.zip
+``sciunit open`` <name>|<token#>|<path to sciunit.zip>
-          Open the sciunit under *~/sciunit/<name>* or designated by a *<token>#* obtained from ``sciunit copy``, or one in a zipped sciunit package by extracting it to a temporary directory.
+          Open the sciunit under *~/sciunit/<name>* or designated by a *token#* obtained from ``sciunit copy``, or one in a zipped sciunit package by extracting it to a temporary directory.

-``sciunit open`` -m <name>
+``sciunit open -m`` <name>
-          Rename the currently opened sciunit to *<name>* and open it.
+          Rename the currently-opened sciunit to *<name>* and open it.

 ``sciunit exec`` <executable> [<args...>]
-          Capture the execution of the given *executable* with the command line arguments *args* without involving a shell.
-The newly created execution is added to the currently opened sciunit and assigned execution id "*eN*", where *N* is a monotonically-increasing decimal.
+          Capture the execution of the given *executable* with the command line arguments *args*.
+The newly-created execution is added to the
+          currently-opened sciunit and assigned execution id "*eN*", where *N* is a monotonically-increasing decimal.
           The first execution created in a sciunit has execution id "*e1*".

+          Note that the command line is launched using `execvp(3)` rather than interpreted by a shell.

 ``sciunit exec -i``
           Launch the current user's shell and capture the user's interactions with the shell.
-This may involve executing multiply commands.
+This may involve executing multiple commands.
 A new execution is created on exiting the shell.

 ``sciunit repeat`` <execution id> [<args...>]
-          Repeat the execution of *execution id* form the currently opened sciunit.
-If *args* present, use them in place of the command line arguments that was being capture with the ``sciunit exec`` command.
+          Repeat the execution of *execution id* from the currently-opened sciunit.
+If *args* present, use them in place of the command line arguments that were present when the command was captured with the ``sciunit exec`` command.

 ``sciunit list``
-          List the existing executions in the currently opened sciunit.
+          List the existing executions in the currently-opened sciunit.

 ``sciunit show`` [<execution id>]
-          Show detailed information about an execution in the currently opened sciunit.
-The argument may be omitted for showing the most recently captured execution.
+          Show detailed information about a specific execution (or the most recent execution, if no argument present) in the currently-opened sciunit.

 ``sciunit rm`` <execution id>
-          Remove an existing execution from the currently opened sciunit.
+          Remove an existing execution from the currently-opened sciunit.
 A malformed execution id causes an error.
           Removing a nonexistent execution has no effect.

-          Note: the execution is removed from the records, but its data preserves and may be shared with other executions.
+          Note: the execution is removed from the records, but its data remains and may be shared with other executions.

 ``sciunit stage`` [<service>]
-          Stage the currently opened sciunit for sharing on *service*.
+          Stage the currently-opened sciunit to a web *service* for sharing.
           If the *service* argument is not supplied, a list of services will be prompted.
 The supported services include figshare_ and HydroShare_.